Our Sleep Training Journey

 Sleep Training: 2-3 months

 At two months old, we chose to drop Wyatt’s middle of the night feeding (4am) at the permission of our pediatrician and move her to her crib since she had pretty much started sleeping through the night and continued to grow on track, staying at her birth percentile.
 I think her weight and regular feeding schedule really helped facilitate this naturally along with a great sound machine and the halo sleep sack swaddles I mentioned earlier.
 If you’re worried about shifting your baby to their crib you can always use the owlet sleep sock to help monitor their breathing.
-We didn’t end up using it and Wyatt transitioned great, I almost wish we had some it sooner.
+I almost wish we had shifted her sooner.
 As soon as we made this transition, Wyatt and us both started sleeping a lot better.

 During this period, Wyatt started sleeping on her own from about 11pm-8am.
 This was a game changer for us that we were honestly fine with this schedule and almost avoided sleep training.
 We knew eventually she would need to stop being swaddled and move to an earlier bedtime, so this was our goal in month 4.
 After all, she was pretty much sleeping on our chest between her 8pm and 11pm feedings that we felt she could eventually shift to an 8pm bedtime.